A unified description of small, peripheral, and large system suppression data from pQCD: Model description and statistical analysis

 We extract $\alpha_s^{\text{eff.}}$ in our model by minimizing the effective $\chi^2$, following the procedure outlined in \cite{PHENIX:2008ove}.
 This analysis treats three forms of experimental uncertainty: \emph{type A}, which are uncorrelated; \emph{type B}, which have an unknown correlation matrix; and \emph{type C}, which are uncertainties common to each point, and are known to be fully correlated.
 Type A uncertainties include statistical uncertainties and uncorrelated systematic uncertainties; type B uncertainties include correlated systematic uncertainties; and type C uncertainties include global uncertainties related to the normalization of the $R_{AA}$, including those stemming from the proton-proton spectra and the number of binary collisions.
 Currently, the correlation matrix for the systematic uncertainties is not reported by experiments and so must be modelled.
 In this work, we consider three limiting hypotheses for the type B uncertainties: (I) the type B uncertainties are fully correlated and lead to all points shifting by the same fraction of the systematic uncertainty band on the point; (II) the type B uncertainties are fully correlated such that points at low and high momentum shift in opposite directions, and linearly interpolated in between; (III) the type B uncertainties are completely uncorrelated, and are therefore added in quadrature with the type A uncertainties.
 The I and II procedures were used in the PHENIX analysis \cite{PHENIX:2008ove}, and procedure III was added by us after we found that utilizing I and II only leads to an unstable extraction of $\alpha_s^{\text{eff.}}$ for high-$p_T$ pion data from the LHC.
 That is, the small statistical uncertainties in high-$p_T$ pion data from the LHC highlighted that the systematics are not well approximated by either of the I and II procedures, and variation of the systematic uncertainties on a point-by-point basis is needed for the model to reasonably describe the data.
 The minimum $\chi^2$ obtained through procedures I, II, and III is then itself minimized to find the best fit for the model parameter $\alpha_s^{\text{eff.}}$.
 A more realistic model of the covariance matrix might allow data points which are close together to be more strongly correlated than those which are further apart, as described and implemented by the JETSCAPE collaboration \cite{JETSCAPE:2021ehl, JETSCAPE:2024cqe}.
 One may view our procedures as being limiting cases of this approach, with infinite correlation length (corresponding to I) and zero correlation length (corresponding to III).
-Quality assurance checks show that this minimization procedure leads to a good visual fit of the data, and so we do not anticipate that using a more realistic model for the covariance will change the best fit values appreciably in our procedure.